PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 The methods of the phpspec specification classes MUST BE sorted (let, letGo, its_*, it_*, getMatchers and the rest of the methods)

+Lambda functions MUST NOT have a static scope.

 ### Available options